json420/degu/doc/degu.client.rst

 >>> conn.close()

-For SSL (ie., TLS 1.2), you'll need to create an :class:`SSLClient` instance.
+For SSL (ie., TLSv1.2), you'll need to create an :class:`SSLClient` instance.
 You'll likely want to build the needed `ssl.SSLContext`_ using :func:`build_client_sslctx()`.